Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Wired models typically last longer than wireless headsets for travel or wireless earbuds.
 A pair of studio headphones may last a decade or more, and a quality microphone will also generally last a long time.

 Models that rely on a wireless connection and have internal rechargeable batteries may be limited in how long they last due to the lifespan of the batteries.
 Most modern rechargeable battery cells used in mobile devices and Bluetooth headsets have a durability rating of 500-1500 charge cycles.

 A wide range of factors can help determine the right model USB gaming headset for your needs.
-You’ll want to consider what platforms and gaming devices you use, what types of games you play, and what your own personal aesthetic preferences are.
-Looks can be subjective, and there’s also a range in what types of soundscapes you may prefer.
+You’ll want to consider the platforms and gaming devices you use, the types of games you play, and your personal aesthetic preferences.
+Looks can be subjective, and there’s also a range of what types of soundscapes you may prefer.

 Platform type is a major factor in choosing the right headset.
 Some models even have platform-specific compatibility and software design, such as the SteelSeries Arctis 9 Wireless and Arctis 7 and 7P, the Turtle Beach Stealth 600, and several HyperX Cloud Flight S series headsets.

 If you have a lot of ambient noise in your gaming environment or if you’re especially sensitive to background noise, you might want to look for features such as active noise cancellation.
 If your setup tends to get noisy, you might also prefer a noise cancellation mic, so your teammates don’t have to hear all the background noise either.

 Some headset models are more ideally suited to some types of games.
 For example, if you’re playing a game with an orchestral or polyphonic soundtrack, you might enjoy using a headset with high-fidelity sound, a broad virtual sound stage, and customizable EQ functions.